-ART 315/ARC 315/HLS 315Medieval Architecture(LA)A survey of medieval architecture and urban design from ca. 300 to ca.1500 A.D.
+ART 315/ARC 315/HLS 315Medieval Architecture(LA)A survey of Western architecture and urban design from ca. 300 to ca. 1500 A.D, with a particular emphasis on Italy, Germany, and France.
 The aim will be to explore the major developments in religious and secular architecture in the West from Early Christian times to the Renaissance.
 Various aspects of architecture will be considered (patronage, functional requirements, planning, form, structure, construction techniques, symbolism, decoration) with the aim of attaining as complete an understanding as possible of architectural developments and urban design in their historical context.

 ART 333/ARC 333Renaissance and Baroque Architecture(LA)European architecture from 1420 to the mid-18th century with particular emphasis on its historical and social background.
 Various architectural styles - Renaissance, baroque, and rococo - are studied in terms of important architects and buildings especially of Italy, France, and England.